-- The President should designate the Attorney General or another official to coordinate Federal response to activities of groups that practice violence against racial, ethnic and religious groups. - Federal legislation should be amended to allow the Department of Justice to prosecute more readily police officers who abuse their authority. - Congress should increase resources to hire additional personnel for the Criminal Section of the Civil Rights early resolution of community conflict through existing conciliation and mediation functions.

-Division of the Department of Justice in order to handle cases involving alleged violations of civil rights by police effectively and expeditiously. - Resources for the Community Relations Service of the

-Department of Justice should be increased to help provide
+- another official to coordinate Federal response to activities of groups that practice violence against racial, ethnic and religious groups. - Pederal legislation should be amended to allow the Department of Justice to prosecute more readily police officers who abuse their authority. - Congress should increase resources to hire additional personnel for the Criminal Section of the Civil Rights Division of the Department of Justice in order to handle cases involving alleged violations of civil rights by police effectively and expeditiously. - Department of Justice should be increased to help provide early resolution of community conflict through existing conciliation and mediation functions.